lyannaliu/lyannaliu.github.io/resultsandconclusion.md

 8. Using additional datasets like the Million Song Dataset with audio features.
 9. Deeper analysis into colinearity of attributes.
 10. Tuning a better Million Playlist Neural Net.
+11. Tuning a better LastFM Neural Net
-11. Training a better final metalearner.
+12. Training a better final metalearner.
-12. More consideration on how to merge the final results from each of the models.
+13. More consideration on how to merge the final results from each of the models.